 Best ethical and legal practice will be followed to ensure that your and your child(ren)’s information will be handled in confidence.
 Samples will be labelled with a unique sample study number and information from genetic and other tests will be stored separately from personal details in secure databases.
 Access to personal details will only be available to necessary members of the NIHR BioResource and regulatory authorities who check that this study is being carried out correctly.

 We know that our health is impacted by lots of different things like our genes, the environment and how work or school is going.
 When we talk about ‘environment’ we mean the things that make up a young person’s day to day experiences – it can include things like where they live, what part of the country they live in, if its rural or in a city, the structure of their family or the kind of school they go to.
 Research is showing that a person’s genetic makeup can affect how they cope with different environments.
 We want to study how this affects health and wellbeing.

-So far we have started to explore this with adult COVID, mental health problems and eating disorder studies – we now want to understand how it might work for young people.
+So far we have started to explore this with adult COVID-19, mental health problems and eating disorder studies – we now want to understand how it might work for young people.

-A young person can decide not to participate at any time.
+A young person or their parent/guardian can decide they want to withdraw from D-CYPHR at any time.
 If they tell us they no longer want to participate, we will contact the child and parent/guardian to ask if they want their samples we centrally hold to be destroyed, and if they want their data to remain in the BioResource or not.
 However, if a child (through their parent/guardian) has been contacted about joining additional research studies, has chosen to participate in them and the data has already been analysed, we will not be able to remove their data from those research studies.

 Find out more & register your interest

-Email us if you are interested in taking part or would like more information on the Young People's BioResource.
+Email us if you are interested in taking part or would like more information on D-CYPHR, the DNA, Children + Young People's Health Resource